Failing to close on a purchase or sale obviously isn’t anyone’s Plan A, but it does happen. What does Plan B look like?

 Make sure you communicate with your professionals.
 Many capable realtors and real estate lawyers are very adept at finding solutions to prevent deals from falling through on closing day.
 It is important to keep these people in the loop so they are best able to help you.

-If you have questions related to this topic we'd be happy to help.
-You can call us at (902) 826-3070 to set up a meeting or contact us online.
+If you have any questions about real estate deals that fall through you can call us at (902) 826-3070 or email us at firstname.lastname@example.org to set up a meeting with one of our lawyers at our Tantallon law firm.
 You can also schedule a no commitment Issue Review Consult for $100+HST where you have the opportunity to explain your situation to a lawyer and get basic advice before deciding whether or not you'd like to retain us.